-Bodrum, a modern resort town built on the ruins of Halicarnassus in 1402, features a 15th-century Crusader Castle (which now houses the Museum of Underwater Archaeology), an airport, lots of shopping, including a colorful market and a very lively nightlife.
+Kos is also known for its beautiful beaches as well as an abundance of nightclubs and bars in the larger towns.
+Three different ferry companies make the sailing from Kos to Bodrum and in a given week there are around 21 ferries departing.
+The journey takes around 45 minutes.
+Bodrum is a modern resort town built on the ruins of Halicarnassus in 1402.
+It features a 15th-century Crusader Castle (which now houses the Museum of Underwater Archaeology), an airport, lots of shopping, including a colorful market and a very lively nightlife.

-Marmaris is an hour away from Rhodes Town by catamaran and two hours by normal ferry.
+Another option from Rhodes, Marmaris is an hour away by catamaran and two hours by normal ferry.
 It's an attractive tourist destination with architectural charm.
-The little port, fine beaches, and the Medieval Castle are the main attractions here.
+The little port, fine beaches, and the medieval castle are the main attractions here.
 The Marmaris tourist season opens in April and ends in the middle of October.

-The Lesvos (Lesbos) to Ayvalik, Turkey Ferries are more popular with Turkish tourists and those folks who like seaside resorts, but if you have a car you might think of some Turkish archaeology that's close.
-Within a short driving distance away from Ayvalık are some pretty well-known ancient sites: Assos and Troy are to the north, while Pergamon is to the east.
-Ayvalık also has two of the longest sandy beaches of Turkey.
+The isle of Lesbos is covered in historic churches, old monasteries, ruins, and greenery.
+In fact, Lesbos has one of the world's only petrified forests.
+Ayvalik is an ancient city just across the bay.
+The area also makes some excellent olive oil.
+Ferries are more popular with Turkish tourists and those folks who like seaside resorts, but if you have a car you might think of visiting some nearby Turkish archaeological sites.
+Within a short driving distance away from Ayvalik are some pretty well-known ancient sites: Assos and Troy are to the north, while Pergamon is to the east.
+The trip between Lesbos and Ayvalik takes around an hour and 30 minutes.